Kshitij68/jdatech.github.io/_posts/2020-03-16-dask-usage-at-blue-yonder.markdown

   Our algorithms rely on source datasets that are partitioned in a particular way.
 It is not always the case that we have the data available in a suitable partitioning, for instance, if the data results from a computation that used a different partitioning.
 In this case, we have to repartition the data.
-  This works by reading the dataset as a Dask distributed dataframe (ddf), repartitioning the ddf using network shuffle, and writing it out again to a dataset.
+  This works by reading the dataset as a [Dask dataframe](https://docs.dask.org/en/latest/dataframe.html) repartitioning the dataframe using network shuffle, and writing it out again to a dataset.

   ## Dask cluster setup at Blue Yonder